beyarkay/masters-thesis/src/02_background.md

 \citep{jumperHighlyAccurateProtein2021} and natural language processing
 \citep{openaiGPT4TechnicalReport2023}.

-A machine learning task can have varying levels of information about what the "correct" answer is, or how much supervision the machine learning algorithm gets as it learns the data. _Supervised_ machine learning is where the model is provided with ideal output for a set of inputs and is required to learn the pattern connecting the inputs to the output. _Unsupervised_ machine learning is where the model is not provided with any desired output, but is required to learn the structure in the data.
+A machine learning task can require varying levels of information about what the "correct" answer is, or how much supervision the machine learning algorithm gets as it learns from the data. _Supervised_ machine learning is where the machine learning model is provided with ideal output for a set of inputs and is required to learn the pattern connecting the inputs to the output.
+_Unsupervised_ machine learning is where the model is not provided with any desired output, but is required to learn the structure of the data.
 Hybrid approaches ("semi-supervised") are also possible, which combine elements of supervised and unsupervised learning.

 Many supervised machine learning tasks can be divided into either a regression or a classification problem.
 A regression problem requires the estimation of a